chancedigital/prettier/README.md

 </p>

 ## WordPress Prettier
-This is a fork of Prettier that adds a new command line option `--paren-spacing` which inserts many extra spaces inside parentheses, the way how projects in the WordPress ecosystem (Calypso, Gutenberg, etc.) like to format their code.
+This is a fork ([of a fork](https://github.com/Automattic/wp-prettier)) of Prettier that adds a new command line option `--paren-spacing` which inserts many extra spaces inside parentheses, the way how projects in the WordPress ecosystem (Calypso, Gutenberg, etc.) like to format their code.
 In order to install a version based on a particular upstream version (like 1.x.x), run
 ```sh
 npm i --save-dev "git+https://github.com/chancedigital/wp-prettier.git#wp-prettier-1.x.x"